-Heavy downpours likely this evening and tonight in Washington region
+Heavy downpours likely Tuesday evening and night in Washington region

 Any thunderstorms that develop would probably come through between the late afternoon and evening, before transitioning into more of a general rain.

-“The expectation is that severe thunderstorms shouldn`t be a major issue today, but there is a non-zero threat for some damaging winds if stronger storms are able to form,” wrote the National Weather Service forecast in Sterling, Va.
+“The expectation is that severe thunderstorms shouldn`t be a major issue today, but there is a non-zero threat for some damaging winds if stronger storms are able to form,” wrote the National Weather Service forecast office in Sterling, Va.

 The Weather Service’s Storm Prediction Center places the southern part of our region in a marginal risk (level 1 out of 5) zone for severe thunderstorms.